 Veit studied Mathematics at the TU Munich and Justus-Liebig-University of Giessen (MSc 1999) and spent parts of his undergraduate studies at the TU Vienna and University of Maryland, College Park, US.
 In 2002, he earned his Doctoral degree at the Faculty of Economics and Business Engineering of the University of Karlsruhe (TH) for his dissertation entitled „Electronic Negotiations and Multidimensional Matchmaking“.
 In 2003 he was admitted to the young researchers promotion program of the Volkswagen Foundation.
 In 2005 Dr. Veit worked as a visiting scholar at the department of Industrial Engineering and Operations Research of the University of California, Berkeley.
 From 2003 to 2006 he was an assistant professor at University of Karlsruhe (TH) where he defended his second doctorate (habilitation) entitled „Markets for non-storable Goods“ in 2006.
 From 2006 to 2013 he held a professor position at the Business School of the University of Mannheim where he was the Dieter Schwarz Endowed Chair for Business Administration and Information Systems.
 From 2007 to 2008 he held the position of the Associate Dean for International Relations of the business school.
 In the role of the Academic Director and member of the board of Mannheim Business School Ltd. he formed the ESSEC&Mannheim Weekend Executive MBA Program in the years 2007 to 2013 and developed it to one of Germany's leading Executive MBA programs.
 In 2009 he held a visiting professorship at the Center for Applied Information and Communication Technology at the Copenhagen Business School, Denmark.
 In 2013 and 2014 he received the Velux Visiting Professor grant of the Villum Foundation, Denmark.

 In the past years, Dr. Veit published a large number of articles in leading scientific journals and contributions in proceedings of leading international conferences.
 Amongst others, the work of Dr. Veit has been accepted for publication in the Journal of Service Research and the European Journal of Operational Research as well as proceedings of the International Conference on Information Systems (ICIS) and the European Conference on Information Systems (ECIS).
 He has frequently been serving as track chair and associate editor for the ICIS, ECIS conference series.
-He serves as one of the program chairs for ECIS 2016 in Istanbul, Turkey.
+He served as one of the program chairs for ECIS 2016 in Istanbul, Turkey.
 As a guest editor he served for several international journals.
 Since 2016 he serves on the Editorial Board of the Information Systems Journal as an Associate Editor.
+Since 2017 he serves on the Editorial Board of the Journal of the Association for Information Systems as member of the Editorial Review Board.
 He frequently serves as ad-hoc reviewer for the leading journals of the information systems research field.

 In a number of invited talks, Dr. Veit spoke about innovative energy markets, markets for computing resources and services, innovative digital business models as well as phenomena emerging during the increasing digitalization of enterprises and society.
 Amongst others he held invited talks at the Stanford University, University of California, Berkeley, the Washington State University, the Queens School of Business, Canada, the Vienna University of Economics and Business, the Aalto University School of Business, Finland, the Copenhagen Business School and the e-IRG E-Infrastructures reflection group of the German EU-Presidency.
 Next to guest lectures at several German universities and teaching assignments in several international MBA and Executive MBA programs, Dr. Veit has been teaching at the Center for Doctoral Studies in Business (CDSB) of the Graduate School of Economic & Social Sciences (GESS) of the University of Mannheim, which is funded within the Initiative of Excellence of the German federal government.
 Dr. Veit is consulting several corporations and has been conducting consulting contracts for a number of state and federal ministries.